Non-equilibrium Floquet steady states of time-periodic driven Luttinger liquids

+Interesting many-body density excitations have been experimentally observed in driven 1D and 2D systems \cite{pattern2d,Li7}.
+For 1D elongated bosonic $^7$Li gases $\mu$m-size density grains emerge at $2\pi\times$80Hz driving, which were identified as stable many-body effects \cite{Li7}.
+Experimental images show grains that appear smaller and weaker near edges which resemble features predicted above, but in a random pattern \cite{Li7}.
+All correlations disappear for very low frequencies $\omega$.
+A future grain size analysis as a function of $\omega$ and $n$ may clarify if there is a relation to TLL density waves in Eq.~(\ref{density}). }

 {\it Conclusion.} We have considered time-periodically driven interacting systems in the steady state, corresponding to generic TLL models in general or the Lieb-Liniger model in particular, which e.g.~applies to 1D confined atoms in ultra-cold gas experiments with tunable parameters.
 As we have shown, this setup is one of the very rare cases where the combination of non-equilibrium steady states with many-body physics can be analyzed in great detail.
 In particular, we have developed a Floquet-Bogoliubov approach by constructing time-periodic creation and annihilation operators, which solve the eigenvalue equation for the steady state by acting on the entire Floquet space.
-We also identify regions in frequency-momentum space where such a solution is not possible, corresponding to resonant behavior.
-The known static powerlaw correlations \cite{Giamarchi} are recovered for large distances $\gg \bar v/\omega$, but for frequencies below the cutoff $\bar v q_c$ characteristic density waves at integer-spaced resonant wave numbers $q = \ell \omega/2 \bar v$ will become dominant, analogous to a {\it quantum resonance catastrophe}.
-Using typical experimental parameters for a 1D $^{87}$Rb gas from Ref.~\cite{Vogler2013} of $n = 6.2 \times 10^6/$m and $mg/n = 0.6$, we arrive at $\bar K \approx 4$ and a cutoff of $\omega_c = \bar v q_c \approx 8.5$kHz.
-Driving the perpendicular confinement with a frequency of $\omega = 2$kHz results in a resonance at $q = \omega/2 \bar v = 285\times 10^3/m$.
-In the middle of the trap, we therefore predict a sharp standing density wave with wavelength $\lambda =\pi/q$ in the $\mu$m range, which is observable in real space with optical methods or an electron beam \cite{Vogler2013,decouple}.
-Note, that smaller densities lead to reduced velocities, which in turn yield shorter wavelengths $\lambda \propto n/\omega$, in contrast to Fermionic systems where intrinsic Friedel wavelengths increase with lower densities in a trap \cite{soeffing}.
+We also identify regions in frequency-momentum space where damped resonant behavior leads to a large number of density excitations.
+The known static powerlaw correlations \cite{Giamarchi} are recovered for large distances $\gg \bar v/\omega$, but for frequencies below the cutoff $\bar v q_c$ characteristic density waves at integer-spaced resonant wave numbers $q_\ell = \ell \omega/2 \bar v$ will become dominant.

-We emphasize that the proposed Floquet-Bogoliubov algebra is completely general and can be applied to any time-periodically driven model with Bogoliubov-type interactions, which paves the way for a complete analysis of time-dependent effects in strongly interacting systems using a combination of powerful experimental, analytic, and numerical techniques.
+We emphasize that the proposed Floquet-Bogoliubov algebra is completely general and can be used to solve any time-periodically driven model with Bogoliubov-type interactions exactly.
+The explicitly known transformation $Q$ maps all steady states onto a diagonal static oscillator basis for all times, which paves the way for a complete analysis of time-dependent effects in strongly interacting systems using a combination of powerful experimental, analytic, and numerical techniques.